First Time Home Buyer Guide: Programs and Requirements

 Please Note: For all USDA mortgage loans, property and income restrictions apply.

-Conventional loans have the lowest rates for one simple reason; lower risk.
+Conventional loans generally have the lower rates for one simple reason; lower risk.
 Since the people that get approved for these loans generally have high credit scores there is less chance that the buyers will stop paying on the mortgage.
 The lower risk translates to a lower interest rate.

-Conventional loans can be offered as a fixed term loan with terms ranging from 10 to 30 years.
-They can also be offered with adjustable rates.
-This means that the initial interest rate will be fixed for specific period of time and then adjust over the life of the loan.
-The fixed specific period of time can be as low as one year and go all the way up to five years.
+Conventional loans can be offered as fixed-term loans with terms ranging from 10 to 30 years.
+They can also be offered at adjustable rates.
+This means that the initial interest rate will be fixed for a specific period of time and then adjust over the life of the loan.
+The fixed specific period of time can be as low as five years and go all the way up to ten years.

 Featured Conventional Loan Blog Posts: